syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 * **OnLostFocus** - On setting the [MaxValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MaxValidation.html) or [MinValidation](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~MinValidation.html) to OnLostFocus, then the value in the UpDown control is validated when the UpDown control loses focus.
 That is, `UpDown` will accept any value, validation will be happen only after control loose its keyboard focus.
 After validation, when the value of the UpDown control is greater than the MaxValue or lesser than the MinValue, the value will be changed automatically is set to MaxValue or MinValue respectively.

-* **MaxValueOnExceedMaxDigit** - When you give input greater than specified maximum limt, `MaxValueOnExceedMaxDigit` property will decide either it should retain the old value or reset to maximum limit that is specified.
+* **MaxValueOnExceedMaxDigit** - When you give input greater than specified maximum limit, `MaxValueOnExceedMaxDigit` property will decide either it should retain the old value or reset to maximum limit that is specified.
 For example, if `MaxValue` is set to 100 and you are trying to input 200.
 Value will changed to 100 when `MaxValueOnExceedMaxDigit` is enabled.
-When `MaxValueOnExceedMaxDigit` is falue, 20 will be retained and last entered 0 will be ignored.
+When `MaxValueOnExceedMaxDigit` is false, 20 will be retained and last entered 0 will be ignored.

-* **MinValueOnExceedMinDigit** - Similarly, When you give input lesser than specified minimum limt, `MinValueOnExceedMinDigit` property will decide either it should retain the old value or reset to minimum limit that is specified.
+* **MinValueOnExceedMinDigit** - Similarly, When you give input lesser than specified minimum limit, `MinValueOnExceedMinDigit` property will decide either it should retain the old value or reset to minimum limit that is specified.

 {% tabs %}